emmanuelalo52/Emotion-Prediction/README.md

 - Surprise
 - Other emotions (any emotion not categorized as the above three)

-The dataset includes both textual data from the script and additional features such as scene description, characters involved, and location.
+The dataset, retrieved from the Hugging Face Model Hub, includes both textual data from the script and additional features such as scene description, characters involved, and location.
 The labeled emotions allow for supervised training of the model.

 ## DistilBERT Transformer